 This information, and much more, is available on your Quake’s specific webpage.

 Yes.
-However, for liability sake, Quake does not pair groups together in sleeping rooms.
+However, for liability’s sake, Quake does not pair groups together in sleeping rooms.
 You may make arrangements on your own with other groups to share sleeping rooms.
 Whichever group registered for the sleeping room is responsible for any damages to that room.

-You may request adjoining rooms when you register, but understand that we cannot guarantee any room requests.
+You may request adjoining rooms when you register but understand that we cannot guarantee any room requests.
 We are dependent on the hotel to provide us a room block which may or may not include adjoining rooms.
 Some hotels have no sleeping rooms with two double beds that connect to other sleeping rooms with two double beds.
 Many groups request adjoining rooms, which prevents us from being able to guarantee the availability of adjoining rooms for your group.
 If you request more than one pair of adjoining rooms, please be aware that it is highly unlikely that we will be able to honor this request.
 Adjoining rooms are often spread throughout the hotel and not located in one area.

-Allentown, Concord, Harrisburg, Traverse City, the January Wisconsin Dells Quake and Virginia Beach do permit rollaway beds in rooms with two double beds when available.
-If you are interested in using a rollaway bed, please go to the hotel’s front desk to check availability and make arrangements after you receive your room assignments at Quake registration.
-Hotels have a limited number of rollaway beds and they are provided on a first come, first served basis and cannot be reserved ahead of time.
+Please see your event specific web page to see if they permit rollaway beds.
+If you are interested in using a rollaway bed, please go to the hotel’s front desk to check availability and make arrangements after you receive your room assignments at Quake registration, as hotels do not have church housing information prior to our arrival at Quake and therefore, cannot reserve these ahead of time for your group.
+Hotels have a limited number of rollaway beds and they are provided on a first come, first served basis.
 If there is a charge, you are responsible for paying it at the time of request.